weeeBox/mobile-system-design/README.md

 ## Additional topics
 ### Major Concerns For Mobile Development
 Here's a list of concerns to keep in mind while discussing your solution with the interviewer:
-- **User Data Privacy** - leaking customer's data can damage your business and reputation.
+- **User Data Privacy** - leaking customer data can damage your business and reputation.
 - **Security** - protect your products against reverse-engineering (more important for Android).
 - **Target Platform Changes** - each new iOS/Android release may limit an existing functionality and make Privacy rules more strict.
 - **Non-reversibility of released products** - assume everything you ship is final and would never change.
 Make sure to use staged rollouts and server-side "feature" flags.